hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 - **Activities, tools and techniques to help answer the questions:** A menu of useful techniques, linked to further information either within this repository or on the internet.

 ### You can tailor this to suit you
-Don't be limited by the questions or the activities list - you don't have to do them all, and you may have preferred alternatives.
+Don't be limited by the questions or the activities list - you won't have to do them all, and you may have preferred alternatives.

 If you want to tailor the heuristics to suit your context, please do - see the [licence](LICENSE) to see how to do that and remember to reshare your versions and tailoring.